taryesz/go/README.md

 to read about it on Wikipedia or somewhere on YT.

 Again, this is my FIRST ever project, and I know it's not the best code-wise, but I decided to upload it to show the progress I made for these months I've been studying :D

+PS sorry for the Polish comments - I didn't know it was a bad idea back then haha